 - Custom backgrounds, integrations, and email notifications are locked to business class

-Asana was founded over a decade ago in 2008 and has since grown to become one of the most popular projects management suites.
+Asana was founded over a decade ago in 2008 and has since grown to become one of the most popular project management suites.
 Its prestigious rise to fame is no doubt a direct result of the countless features and clean design that Asana boasts.

 The fact that Dustin Moskovitz — the co-founder of Facebook — was behind the application didn’t hurt either.
 The aptly-named basic plan gives you access to most of the essential features without charging a single cent.

-Sadly, unlike Trello, there’s actually a limit to the number of users that you can collaborate with if you’re on the free plan.
+Sadly, unlike Trello, there’s actually a limit to the number of users that you can collaborate with on the free plan.
 If you don’t want to upgrade beyond the basic tier then you’ll be restricted by the 15-user cap.

 Task assigning, due dates, and the Asana calendar view are all available to free users.
 The most noteworthy feature of the basic plan is by far the ability to use integrations.
 Unlike Trello, you don’t have to pay extra to integrate your favorite apps.